How to Finance the Purchase of a Sober Living Home Property

 Final Thoughts on Financing Your Sober Living Investment

-There’s no one-size-fits-all approach to financing a sober living home.
-Whether you’re exploring DSCR loans, traditional bank mortgages, nonprofit grants, or creative financing options, each path comes with its own opportunities and trade-offs.
+There’s no single approach to financing a sober living home.
+Whether through DSCR loans, bank mortgages, grants, or creative financing, each path offers unique trade-offs and opportunities.

-With the right plan, recovery housing isn’t just possible—it’s profitable and transformative.
+With the right plan, recovery housing isn’t just viable—it’s both profitable and transformative.

 Partner with VSL to Launch Your Recovery Housing Portfolio

-At Vanderburgh Sober Living (VSL), we believe purpose and profit can go hand in hand.
-As the nation’s largest network of Level II recovery residences, we’ve helped real estate developers across the country transform underutilized properties into structured, income-producing recovery homes—delivering both strong financial returns and lasting community impact.
+At Vanderburgh Sober Living (VSL), we believe purpose and profit can align.
+As the nation’s largest network of Level II recovery residences, we’ve helped developers transform underutilized properties into structured, income-producing recovery homes—creating financial returns and community impact.

-Whether you’re a first-time investor or a mid-size developer looking for new opportunities in a competitive market, VSL offers tailored partnership models that simplify the process—from acquisition and financing to leasing and ongoing management.
+Whether you’re a first-time investor or an established developer, VSL provides end-to-end partnership models—from acquisition and financing to leasing and ongoing operations.

-Complete the form below to explore how a partnership with VSL can impact your real estate strategy.
+Complete the form below to explore how a partnership with VSL can enhance your real estate strategy.